Table of Contents Show

 6. Is Obesity a Disability Under the ADA

 The ADA prohibits discrimination, harassment, and retaliation on the grounds of an individual’s disability during the hiring, training, work, advancement, or discharging of a job.
 Disability under ADA stands for the impairment by birth, or after birth that restricts an individual from doing ordinary daily tasks, it also means that one with excessive obesity, with effects of extreme health conditions and physiological disorders, comes under ADA.

 Some federal and state courts in New York City, Mississippi, and Louisiana have recognized obesity as a potential disability.
-In 1997 decision made in the federal court held that severe obesity could be a disability but the appeal was adjourned because she could not establish she was morbidly obese and her body weight restricted work and normal daily activities in any way.
+In 1997, a decision made in the federal court held that severe obesity could be a disability, but the appeal was adjourned because she could not establish she was morbidly obese and her body weight restricted work and normal daily activities in any way.